ewdlop/Bots/README.md

 // End of transmission //

-# Their remainder to us human.
+# Their remainder to me and their reminder to me.

 - [ ]  Daily Task Reminder
 - [ ]  Meeting Notes Summarizer